 In Ohio, local court candidates run in partisan primary elections, meaning they are nominated by a political party and their political affiliation is listed on the primary ballot.

-However, all local court candidates run as non-partisan candidates during the general election, meaning their political affiliation, if any, is not listed on the ballot.
-This website is representative of what voters will see on their ballots; it will list candidates’ political affiliation, if any, prior to a primary election, but will not list political affiliation prior to a general election.
+However, during the general election, all local court candidates run as non-partisan candidates so their political affiliation, if any, is not listed on the ballot.
+Judicial Votes Count is representative of what voters will see on their ballots – the site lists candidates’ political affiliation, if any, prior to a primary election, but will not list political affiliation prior to a general election.